 Musculoskeletal and neurological

-Musculoskeletal problems are a major cause of pain and physical disability in older adults and represent a significant contribution to the global burden of disease.12 Overuse injuries, rotator cuff pathology, compression mononeuropathies, and musculoskeletal pain are more common in aging patients with in neurological disabilities, especially in those who utilize their upper limbs for mobility.
-The most significant functional deficiencies contributing to impaired balance include marked loss of muscle strength, reduced range of movement of the spine and peripheral joints, and loss of joint proprioception.
+Musculoskeletal problems are a major cause of pain and physical disability in older adults and represent a significant contribution to the global burden of disease.23 Overuse injuries, rotator cuff pathology, compression mononeuropathies, and musculoskeletal pain are more common in aging patients with in neurological disabilities, especially in those who utilize their upper limbs for mobility.
+Osteoarthritis alone affects 10.4% of adults in the United States with a steep increase in prevalence with increasing age.17 The most significant functional deficiencies contributing to impaired balance include marked loss of muscle strength, reduced range of movement of the spine and peripheral joints, and loss of joint proprioception.
 Physical and occupational therapists can assess joint mechanics, joint protection, mobility efficiency, and provide energy conservation techniques.

-The prevalence and incidence of cardiac failure increase with age.
-Heart failure remains a severely debilitating condition for many older adults and can accelerate functional decline in patients with neurological disorders.
+An estimated 6 million Americans had cardiac failure from 2015 to 2018, and both the prevalence and incidence of cardiac failure increase with age.6 Heart failure remains a severely debilitating condition for many older adults and can accelerate functional decline in patients with neurological disorders.
 Resting metabolic rate declines with increasing age and often decreases after an injury to the central nervous system.
 This predisposes the individual to weight gain, which can worsen functional status and lead to complications in other organ systems (musculoskeletal, skin, endocrine, etc.).
 If cardiovascular risk factors such as hypertension, diabetes, and hyperlipidemia are well controlled at younger ages, additional comorbidities can be minimized later in life.

 Gastrointestinal motility slows with increasing age.
 Additionally, neurogenic bowel dysfunction with accompanying polypharmacy can increase challenges with constipation.
 Management often requires a scheduled and more aggressive routine.
 This may include adjusting diet, fluids, and medications.
 In the upper gastrointestinal tract, dysphagia can develop due to dental problems or progression of a neurological disease.
 A video fluoroscopic swallow exam or speech-language pathologist evaluation may be considered if there is concern over potential aspiration or recurrent episodes of pneumonia.

 Bladder incontinence among older adults is common and often treatable.
-Unfortunately, unwillingness to report urinary symptoms and inadequate knowledge of treatment options prevent many older adults from discussing urinary incontinence with their healthcare professionals.
+The prevalence of bladder incontinence is 25–45% in the adult population.
+This figure increases to more than 40% in women aged 70 years and older.27 Unfortunately, unwillingness to report urinary symptoms and inadequate knowledge of treatment options prevent many older adults from discussing urinary incontinence with their healthcare professionals.
 Nocturia occurs more commonly with increasing age and places the affected individual at a higher risk of falls while mobilizing to the bathroom.
-The fall risk can be reduced by: placing urinals, catheterization supplies or a commode at the bedside; transitioning to an indwelling catheter; turning lights on at night; enlisting caregiver assistance; reassessing mobility aids; securing pets; adjusting bed height; and minimizing fluids after dinner.
+The fall risk can be reduced by placing urinals, catheterization supplies or a commode at the bedside; transitioning to an indwelling catheter; turning lights on at night; enlisting caregiver assistance; reassessing mobility aids; securing pets; adjusting bed height; and minimizing fluids after dinner.
 Those with neurogenic bladder dysfunction managed with catheterization are frequently colonized with asymptomatic bacteriuria and have some degree of pyuria.
 This presentation is often inappropriately treated with antibiotics.
 Providers should be cognizant of this and treat only if there are other signs or symptoms of infection.
 Antibiotic overuse may lead to bacterial resistance, which could complicate antibiotic selection in the future.

 In aging individuals, estrogen and testosterone levels decrease, and with concomitant neurological disorders, there are additional etiologies for sexual dysfunction and dissatisfaction.
 Treatment options include counseling, devices, and medications.
 In men, ejaculatory function can be altered with neurological injury.
-Depending on the level and completeness of the SCI, rates of intact ejaculation vary from 5-70%.
+Over 90% of male patients suffering from SCI experience some form of sexual dysfunction.28 Depending on the level and completeness of the SCI, rates of intact ejaculation vary from 5-70%.
 After a neurological injury in women, fertility is unaffected but normal physiological changes in pregnancy may exacerbate existing conditions (skin integrity, spasticity, functional abilities, etc.).
 Management may include referral to fertility or high-risk obstetrics specialists, treating autonomic dysreflexia in pregnant SCI patients, renting manual or power wheelchairs during the peripartum period, and utilizing adaptive equipment for breastfeeding and childcare.

 As the skin ages, many structural and functional changes naturally occur including flattening of the dermal–epidermal junction.
 Skin becomes more fragile with age due to reduced elasticity, blood supply, moisture content, and sensitivity.
 For those with neurological disabilities and impaired mobility (with or without insensate skin), it is important to closely monitor skin integrity.
 Although those with ALS and PD do not have significantly impaired sensation, deficits in strength, endurance, range of motion, coordination, or cognition may make it difficult to turn in bed or perform pressure relief.
 If moisture from urinary or fecal incontinence causes perineal skin breakdown, wound contamination, or fungal infections, alternative bladder or bowel management routines can be considered.

 Loss of bone density is seen in normal aging, particularly in post-menopausal women.
 Bone loss associated with neurological disorders such as stroke and SCI is typically more severe, involves different sites, and results in more fractures.
-There is no consensus on the prevention or treatment of neurological osteoporosis; however vitamin D combined with calcium has been shown to reduce fall-related fractures among older individuals.16
+There is no consensus on the prevention or treatment of neurological osteoporosis; however, vitamin D combined with calcium has been shown to reduce fall-related fractures among older individuals.29 Also, bisphosphonate use in postmenopausal women is associated with increased bone mineral density and decrease risk of fractures.29,30

 Cognitive and psychological

 Depression may occur with aging, even for individuals who were not previously affected.
-Rates of major depressive episodes among the neurologically impaired elderly vary from 10-40%.17 Suicide is the most serious outcome of depression, although accurate suicide rates are difficult to determine due to cultural biases and erroneous classification of particular events (such as motor vehicle accidents or drowning) as accidental deaths rather than completed suicides.
-The suicide rate appears to be increased in SCI, TBI, and MS.10,18,19 In the general population, the suicide rate is higher in those aged over 65 years, particularly in men older than of 75 years.19,20
+Rates of major depressive episodes among the neurologically impaired elderly vary from 10-40%.31 Suicide is the most serious outcome of depression, although accurate suicide rates are difficult to determine due to cultural biases and erroneous classification of particular events (such as motor vehicle accidents or drowning) as accidental deaths rather than completed suicides.
+The suicide rate appears to be increased in SCI, TBI, and MS.32-34 In the US, the suicide prevalence of older white men is four times greater than in the general population.35

 A neurological disability may create additional challenges in assuming family roles.
 Referral to appropriate interdisciplinary team members may be beneficial to address functional and psychosocial needs.
 Rates of employment following a neurological injury are lower compared to able-bodied individuals.
 Vocational rehabilitation services should be utilized to assist appropriate candidates in returning to work post-injury.
 For those unable to return to work, recreational therapy services can introduce meaningful leisure activities.